 Active Sussex is committed to the welfare of children, young people & vulnerable adults engaged in sport.
-Our Safeguarding Policy provides more information about our own procedures and guidance around the following;
+Our Active Sussex Safeguarding Policy and appendicies provides more information about our own procedures and guidance around the following;

 - Minimum standards for Safeguarding

 - Contact details (including details of vulnerable adult boards)

 - Dealing with concerns/allegations about the welfare of a young person

 - Incident report form